utkarshcmu/grafana.org/content/blog/2018-07-20-timeshift-ep53.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "2 brand new plugins, plus a case study showing how PingCAP troubleshoots more than a thousand metrics from their TiDB clusters.
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "2 brand-new plugins, plus a case study showing how PingCAP troubleshoots more than a thousand metrics from their TiDB clusters.
 Also, Tweet of the Week returns with a graph celebrating France's World Cup victory."
 +++

 ### Welcome to TimeShift

-This week we're showing off 2 brand new plugins, plus a case study showing how PingCAP troubleshoots more than a thousand metrics from their TiDB clusters.
+This week we're showing off 2 more brand-new plugins, plus a case study showing how PingCAP troubleshoots more than a thousand metrics from their TiDB clusters.
 Also, Tweet of the Week returns with a graph celebrating France's World Cup victory.
 Enjoy!

 Have an article you'd like included in an upcoming TimeShift?
 [Contact Us](mailto:hello@grafana.com).